buddhasystem/pc2s/server/documentation/examples.md

 ```

 Things to note:

 * There is a list of all Global Tags referencing this particular tag.
 It is contained
 in the attribute "globaltags".
-As can be seen in this case,
-there is only one Global Tag, "sPHENIX2024".
+In this particular case, there is only one Global Tag "sPHENIX2024" which is referencing this Tag.
+It is entirely possible that there are more, in which case this secton of YAML will contain the respective names.
 * There is a list of payloads included in this YAML output, with complete information
 about each payload.